 For the purposes of this article, we will refer to “roommates” as those who share the same living space but who maintain a strictly platonic relationship with no romantic or sexual overtones.
 Sexually involved roommates are clearly in violation of God’s commands (1 Corinthians 6:18).
-But if a guy and a girl enjoy each other’s company, have healthy sexual boundaries, and would both benefit from sharing a house or apartment, is there a clear biblical commandment against being roommates?
+But if a man and a woman enjoy each other’s company, have healthy sexual boundaries, and would both benefit from sharing a house or apartment, is there a clear biblical commandment against being roommates?
+What if there are more than two people in the house or apartment, does that make any difference?
+Or what if the living arrangement is only intended for a few months or a year, not for a longer term?
+How can Christians go about discerning the best way forward in their particular situation?

-Living arrangements were different when the Bible was penned, so no clear-cut command exists to address having an opposite-sex roommate.
+Living arrangements were different when the Bible was penned, so no clear-cut command exists to address having an opposite-sex roommate in any given scenario.
 However, that does not mean that there are no biblical principles we can apply.
 When we know God and seek to please Him, we want to know more than the bare minimum.
 We want to hear His every whisper and seek to obey it.

 In considering the issue of opposite-gender roommates, we should examine the following passages: